Artistic Vitality – Chicago Region – Strategy and Guidelines

 New applicants –

-• All potential Chicago Artistic Vitality grantees should send an introductory email to Abigail Madden – Associate Program Officer, Chicago Artistic Vitality with your intent to apply, any questions you have about the application, and upcoming dates for performances/ shows/ exhibits.
+• Once you have reviewed the eligibility guidelines, all potential Chicago Artistic Vitality grantees should send an introductory email to Abigail Madden – Associate Program Officer, Chicago Artistic Vitality with your intent to apply, any questions you have about the application, and upcoming dates for performances/ shows/ exhibits.
 We must see your work before we will make a grant.

 • If you are new to us, please contact us first before beginning a proposal.